Cuffe Street: History

+Cuffe Street was named after James Cuffe and first appears on Bernard de Gomme's map of Dublin of 1673.
+It is detailed with buildings lots only along its northern side on Herman Moll's map of 1714.

-Cuffe Street was named after James Cuffe, and first appears on maps in 1728.
-Buildings are shown along the north side of the street on Herman Moll's map of 1714.
-On John Rocque's map of Dublin in 1756, it is Great Cuffe Street.
-The residential buildings built in the early 1700s were mostly gable-fronted houses, so-called 'Dutch Billys', which were largely modified in the later Georgian and Victorian periods.
-Most of these buildings were demolished as part of the Dublin Corporation's road-widening scheme from the 1960s through to the 1980s when ultimately the dual carriageway and tree-lined present appearance came to be.
+It first appears named as 'Great Cuffe Street' on Charles Brooking's map of Dublin (1728), likely to distinguish it from the other Cuffe Street, now named Ellis Street, on the north side of the city.
+On John Rocque's map of Dublin in 1756, it is again named Great Cuffe Street.

+The residential buildings built in the early 1700s were mostly gable-fronted houses, so-called 'Dutch Billys', which were largely modified in the later Georgian and Victorian periods with flat parapets and sometimes with retrofitted flat rooves.
+The remaining 17th and 18th century buildings were demolished as part of the Dublin Corporation's road-widening scheme from the 1960s through to the late 1980s when ultimately the dual carriageway and tree-lined present appearance came to be.

+Cuffe Street was home to an early Female Orange Lodge led by Ann Smith, who served as its Mistress.
+In May 1801, Ann Smith and the Cuffe Street lodge issued Warrant No. 8 to establish a new women's lodge in Bray, County Wicklow, providing some of the earliest documented evidence of female Orangeism.